 A change from one Company to move to another is usually associated with an energy-intensive phase transition.
 To accept the uncertainty about future developments presupposes that the expected benefits are far higher

-The former employer had a great deal of flexibility.
-The motto was to use common sense when there were things to be decided for which there were no guidelines.
-In the first few weeks after entering the company, it could feel like being thrown into cold water.
-Learning to do, try and experiment was the unspoken currency with which you were rewarded for your progress.
-If this employee changes to an unconventionally managed company of small to medium size, there is a high probability that he will not have to do too much adjustment work, as the control systems are expected to have a high degree of agreement.
-The starting point is completely different if the change is made to a large corporation.
+The former employer had a great deal of creative freedom.
+The motto was to use common sense when things went wrong decide existed for which there were no specifications.
+In the first few weeks after joining the company, it could feel like being thrown in at the deep end.
+Things to Learn doing, trying, and experimenting was the unspoken currency rewarded for progress.
+Change this one Employees in an unconventionally managed small to medium-sized company, there is a high probability that you will not have to make too many adjustments, since the control systems are expected to be very similar.
+The situation is completely different when you move to a large corporation.

 A question of expectations

-If this employee chooses a multinational company with a matrix structure, it doesn't take much imagination to imagine what expectations he will take on his new position.
-He is an experienced problem solver and has a lot of knowledge and skills.
-He would like to contribute all of this.
-The expectation in the room to receive recognition for this is unspoken.
-The new person may find the way processes are designed to be cumbersome, but they often do not seem to be debatable.
-The new one advocates, for example, the increased internal use of social media so that decisions are accelerated.
-If he suggests this, it is not unlikely that he will be faced with strict requirements for the use of Facetime, Googlezoom, Webex and the like.
-The new manager experiences similarly contradictory experiences again and again when she does what she is understood to do.
-It should bring a new impetus to the organization with a fresh outside view.
+If this employee decides to join a multinational corporation with a matrix structure, it doesn't take much imagination to imagine the expectations with which he will start his new position.
+He is an experienced problem solver and brings a lot Reset and skills with.
+He would like to include all of that.
+The unspoken expectation is in the room, exactly for that recognition to get.
+The newcomer may find the way in which processes are designed cumbersome, but they often do not seem to be debatable.
+For example, the newcomer advocates the increased internal use of social media so that decisions can be accelerated.
+If he suggests it, it is not unlikely that he will be confronted with strict restrictions on the use of Facetime, Googlezoom, Webex and the like.
+The new leader has similarly contradictory experiences over and over again when doing what they understand they were hired to do.
+It should give new impetus to the with a fresh outside perspective Organization bring.

 In the first few weeks, she explored the processes and structures and identified a need for optimization with a high degree of probability.
 The self-initiated questioning as to why something is regulated in this way can already lead to resentment among superiors and employees.
 The new employee wants to meet the suspected, often unspoken, expectation of being able to question the control system as a lateral thinker.
 Often he is not aware of the fact that he is scratching the identity of the employees who identify with the company, as it has grown over the years, or he does not consider it relevant.